hobru/discoverspeyer.github.io/Speyer.md

 ### Speyer and the English Crown
-* [Matilda](https://en.wikipedia.org/wiki/Empress_Matilda) of England, wife of Henry V, moved to England after Henry V deaths, where she became the first queen of England.
+* [Matilda](https://en.wikipedia.org/wiki/Empress_Matilda) of England, wife of "our" Henry V, moved to England after Henry V deaths, where she became the first queen of England.
 She became grand-mother of [Richard I](https://en.wikipedia.org/wiki/Richard_I_of_England) of England (Richard the Lionheart)
 * Richard the Lionheart was held captive in Speyer in 1193

 ![AI generated picture of Richard the Lionheart](/images/RichardLionheart%20(Small).jpg)